jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-jeremy-olander-vivrant.md

 ---
 _Recognised for his technical artistry and endearing releases, Jeremy Olander is a pre-eminent force on the progressive house stage.
 We talk to the Vivrant label boss, as he prepares for his performance at [Electric Gardens Festival](https://magazine.ravereviewz.net/interview/damian-gelle-electric-gardens)._

-**RR: Jeremy, great to chat to you!
+**RR: Jeremy, great to chat to you.
 We're super excited that you'll be joining us for Electric Gardens festival.
 You've played the festival before – how was the experience last time?**

 Jeremy: Good to talk to you as well!
 Last time I was here was two years ago I think, and it was nothing but great.
 Such an awesome lineup this year as well.
 Very humbling to be a part of.
 Really looking forward to closing the [Rio](https://magazine.ravereviewz.net/interview/ricky-cooper/) stage!
 <br><br>